EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/9b7ee364-7f1f-432a-a090-ce75f5674c4f" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-then click it at the bottom of the screen then click next and you dont have to change anything so just click next until you hit install and contine clicking next until you finish
+After clicking the file at the bottom of the screen, select 'Next' to begin the installation.
+You don't need to modify any settings, so simply keep clicking 'Next' until you reach the 'Install' button.
+Then continue clicking 'Next' until the installation is complete.
 </p>
 <br />